🕵️ Inspecting Detected Entities¶

 - Check if your

-NVIDIA_API_KEYfrom build.nvidia.com is registered for model access.- Treat the default
+NVIDIA_API_KEYfrom build.nvidia.com is registered for model access.- The default

-build.nvidia.comvary by account and model access, and lower-volume development access can be slow for full runs.
-Start withpreview()on a small sample.
+build.nvidia.comvary by account and model access, and lower-volume development access can be slow for full-dataset runs.
+Start withpreview()on a small sample, then move to your own endpoint for production data and usage.

 - Import the core classes -- this notebook uses

 Annotateto keep original values visible.
-Anonymizer()initializes with the default model provider -- no extra config needed.Anonymizer.configure_logging()controls verbosity -- switch toAnonymizer.configure_logging(LoggingConfig.debug())when troubleshooting.
+Anonymizer()initializes with the default model provider -- no extra config needed.configure_logging(LoggingConfig.default())keeps logs at INFO.
+Switch toLoggingConfig.debug()when troubleshooting.

 In [2]: